 Funds received from the ESFA are applied to the charitable activities of the Trust as defined in the funding agreement.
-Under the funding agreement with the Secretary of State, the academy trust was subject to limits on the amount of General Annual Grant (GAG) that it could carry forward at 31 August 2019.
-Note 2 discloses whether the limits were exceeded.
+Under the funding agreement with the Secretary of State, the academy trust was not subject to limits on the amount of General Annual Grant (GAG) that it could carry forward at 31 August 2020.